Birds of Freezeout Lake (2)

 Snow geese over Freezeout Lake, Choteau, MT, U.S.

-A small group of snow geese (anser caerulescens), which come by the thousands to Freezeout Lake each spring (sepia toned version).
+Snow geese (anser caerulescens), which come by the thousands to Freezout Lake each spring, in flight.

 Snow geese and the Rocky Mountain Front, Montana, U.S.

-Thousands of snow geese above Freezeout Lake with the Rocky Mountain Front in the distance.
+Thousands of snow geese above Freezout Lake with the Rocky Mountain Front in the distance.

-Snow geese launch from Freezeout Lake, Montana, U.S.
+Snow geese launch from Freezout Lake, Montana, U.S.

-Hundreds of snow geese launch from Freezeout Lake on a blustery March afternoon.
+Hundreds of snow geese launch from Freezout Lake on a blustery March afternoon.

 • Additional pages in this gallery: